 The Company is subject to risk resulting from the concentration of its royalty interest revenues in producing oil and natural gas properties and receivables with several significant purchasers.
-For the three months ended March 31, 2014, two purchasers accounted for more than 10% of royalty interest revenue: Shell Trading (72%); and Enterprise Crude Oil LLC (10%).
 For the period from inception (September 18, 2013) to December 31, 2013, two purchasers accounted for more than 10% of royalty interest revenue: Shell Trading (59%); and Permian Trucking (19%).
 The Company does not require collateral and does not believe the loss of any single purchaser would materially impact its operating results, as crude oil and natural gas are fungible products with well-established markets and numerous purchasers.